Kill Matilda: Personal life

 Exner is married to Kill Matilda's bass player, Mykel Exner, who is also noted for his "exaggerated mannerisms" and boisterous personality on-stage.
-Exner is also a published writer who has had opinion pieces and poems featured in print and online blogs such as Addicted Magazine Missy Ink and Discorder Magazine.
+Exner is also a published writer who has had opinion pieces and poems featured in print and online blogs such as Addicted Magazine, Missy Ink, and Discorder Magazine.

-Prior to their 2014 cross-Canada 'Zombie Apocalypse' tour, Exner suffered an ectopic pregnancy.
-The band still managed to fulfill a show obligation at Rent Cheque in Vancouver BC one week after her emergency surgery and did not cancel their tour.
+Prior to their 2014 cross-Canada Zombie Apocalypse tour, Exner suffered an ectopic pregnancy.
+The band still managed to fulfill a show obligation at Rent Cheque in Vancouver, British Columbia, one week after her emergency surgery and did not cancel their tour.
 After Dusty Exner and Mykel Exner struggled to conceive it was announced that Exner was pregnant in July 2016, coinciding with the band's hiatus.

-In late 2015 the band donated a portion of the proceeds of online album sales to help a Syrian refugee come to Canada.
+In late 2015, the band donated a portion of the proceeds of online album sales to help a Syrian refugee come to Canada.